Day 1: Delhi - Tijara 102 km

 After more than an hour we find ourselves on pavement again but the road is

 not busy.
 This is pleasant cycling country.
-After hundred kilometer we are quite
+After hundred kilometre we are quite

 salty and sweaty.
 But this was an interesting first day, with huge contrasts between